moq-wg/moq-transport/draft-lcurley-warp.md

 ## media {#message-media}
-The `media` message indicates that the remainder of the stream contains a media segment.
+The `media` message contains metadata about the next media segment in the stream.

 ~~~
 {